Trailblazing Elizabeth Titus

 The first water tower in Robbinsdale was erected by the Dickinson & Gillespie Real Estate Company in their McNair Manor development.
 The company spent $250,000 before any houses were built.
 Streets were laid and this … Read more

-Born in Hedemark, Norway, Einar Dahl emigrated to the United States in 1902.
-He got work as a harness maker, and shoe salesman.
-After Dahl came to the Twin Cities in 1907.
-He eventually found … Read more
+Born in Hedemark, Norway, Einar Dahl immigrated to the United States in 1902.
+He found work as a harness maker and shoe salesman.
+After Dahl came to the Twin Cities in 1907, he eventually found … Read more

 Frustrated by Minneapolis licensing requirements and bureaucracy, Dr. Samuel Samuelson decided to build Victory Hospital on property he already owned in Robbinsdale.
 A year before the building’s completion Dr. Samuelson told the Robbinsdale Post newspaper … Read more

-William Herbert Schaper (1914-1980) of Robbinsdale was a postman and a fisherman who enjoyed making his own fishing lures.
-While sitting on his front porch one day in 1948, he whittled a wooden lure that … Read more
+William Herbert Schaper (1914-1980) was a postman and a fisherman who enjoyed making his own fishing lures.
+While sitting on his front porch one day in 1948, he whittled a wooden lure that reminded him … Read more

 We are saddened to note that longtime Robbinsdale historian Rolland “Rollie” Heywood died on August 20, 2023, at age 92.
 He is remembered as an invaluable font of knowledge for anyone who wanted to know … Read more